Jet Force Gemini: Legacy

 After the release of Jet Force Gemini, work on a Game Boy Color version of the game started, but the project was ultimately cancelled.
 According to former Rare designer and producer Martin Wakeley, Jet Force Gemini on the Game Boy Color "was the only occasion I can remember Rare outsourcing anything.
 It was being done by Bits Studios and was nearly done last time I saw it, I'm not sure what happened to it."
 The game would be a shooter played from an isometric perspective and would follow Juno and Lupus searching for Vela after a signal is broadcast from an unknown planet.
 The game was never officially announced by either Rare or Nintendo.

 In 2000, Jet Force Gemini was ranked by IGN at number 20 in their list of The Top 25 N64 Games of All Time.
 In 2009, Official Nintendo Magazine ranked it the 93rd best game available on Nintendo platforms.
 The staff called it Rare's "big hope" due to the highly anticipated but delayed Nintendo 64 game Perfect Dark.
 Subsequent games developed by Rare have featured cameo appearances of Jet Force Gemini, including Kameo: Elements of Power, Viva Piñata: Trouble in Paradise, and Banjo-Tooie.
 Players may also dress their character up as Juno, Vela, and Lupus in Minecraft: Xbox 360 Edition through the use of a downloadable content pack.
 The game is included as part of the Rare Replay video game compilation for Xbox One, with support for dual-analog controls being added post-release.
+The game was also re-released via the Nintendo Classics service on November 30, 2023 in Japan, and on December 7, 2023 in western regions.